syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ---
 layout: post
-title: Localization in the Blazor Diagram Component | Syncfusion
+title: Overview in the Blazor Diagram Component | Syncfusion
-description: Checkout and learn  all about Localization in the Syncfusion Blazor Diagram component and much more.
+description: Checkout and learn  all about OverView in the Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug